 13. As indicated in Section A above, the NPRM seeks comment on proposed rules to implement section 902.
 The NPRM generally does not propose specific reporting or recordkeeping requirements.
 The NPRM does, however, propose and seek comment on codifying the requirement that states or taxing jurisdictions seeking a Commission determination on 911 fee diversion satisfy certain criteria established in section 902.
 In such cases, a state or taxing jurisdiction would have to show that a proposed expenditure: (1) supports PSAP functions or operations, or (2) has a direct impact on the ability of a PSAP to receive or respond to 911 calls or to dispatch emergency responders.
 If the Commission finds that a state or taxing jurisdiction has provided sufficient documentation to make this demonstration, the statute provides that it shall grant the petition.
 The information and documentation that a state or taxing jurisdiction will have to provide the Commission to make the requisite showing will impact the reporting and recordkeeping requirements for small entities and others subject to the requirements.
-The Commission's rules, which small entities may already be familiar with, to petitions for determination.
+The Commission proposes to apply the existing declaratory ruling procedures and obligations under section 1.2 of the Commission's rules, which small entities may already be familiar with, to petitions for determination.